bugcrowd/templates/submissions/description/server_security_misconfiguration/insecure_ssl/template.md

 ## Business Impact

-Banner disclosures can lead to reputational damage for the business due to a loss in confidence from users who can see that the web server is running on older software.
-If an attacker is successful in identifying and exploiting a known vulnerability for the identified version of software on this host, this can lead to indirect financial losses and data loss.
+Insecure SSL can lead to reputational damage for the business due to a loss in confidence and trust by users who can see that the transport layer security is insecure.

 ## Steps to Reproduce